Choosing your Pet’s Food

 Choosing your pet’s food can be a daunting task.
 A food that is good for one pet may be very detrimental to another.
 Since I cannot tell you the best food for your pet, I will give you some information to help you navigate your choices.

-Cats should eat canned food that is meat based.
-Raw meat diets have their place for some cats, but you should discuss this option with your veterinarian.
+Cats should eat food that is meat based that contains a lot of water – like the meat they would be eating in the wild.
+Raw meat diets are great for many, but not all cats.
 Dry food is not an appropriate diet for cats.

 Dogs are also carnivores, but they are also scavengers.
 In fact, dogs in the wild will eat up to 15% of their diet as fruits, vegetables, seeds and nuts, the remainder would be lean meat.
 The ancestral dog appeared to get, on average, 49% of his calories from protein, 44% of his calories from fat and only about 6% from carbohydrates.

 We know that dogs in the wild would have to change their diets based on availability of foods at different times of the year.
 So, it makes sense to give your dog a variety of foods in different forms and to include at least some fresh whole food.
 When treating your pet, remember that they are carnivores who, in the wild, would eat lean meats (not that fatty prime rib) and would also nibble on plants and fruits, not potatoes and grains.

 The first 2 to 3 ingredients in any pet food should be meat.
 A balanced diet of fresh whole food is always best, but if you must feed dry, consider a mixture of good quality dry with canned or frozen or freeze-dried raw food along with some fresh whole food snacks like lean meat, fish and fresh fruits and vegetables.
 If your pet has specific health issues or you wish to cook your pets entire meal, I would be happy to help you.
 Reach out to me on the contact page and I will get back to you shortly.